+Make sure that you are well acquainted with African Clawed Frog eating habits.
 In captivity, young tadpoles are usually fed bloodworm and live or frozen tubifex.
 The adults eat the same food as the young ones, but you may also add small mice, largely sized worms, insects, sliced calamari, prawns and small fish in their diet.

 The African clawed frog species is listed as Least Concern by the IUCN.
 Nevertheless, in some parts of the world their populations face threat from growing aquatic pollution.
 It is important to reduce water pollution so that they have a better chance of survival.

 Here are some fun facts about the African clawed frogs.